The StarPhoenix: History

 In 2015, the StarPhoenix press began printing the Regina Leader-Post, in addition to its own print edition, after the Leader-Post's own press was shut down.
 In 2023, Postmedia announced that the StarPhoenix press would be shut down and the building be put up for sale.
-Both the StarPhoenix and Leader-Post were to continue publication, but printed at facility in Estevan.
+Both the StarPhoenix and Leader-Post were to continue publication, but printed at a facility in Estevan.
 The reporting staff, working from home since March 2020 at the beginning of the COVID-19 pandemic, were to continue doing so on a permanent basis.